ratify-project/ratify-web/docs/quickstarts/ratify-high-availability.md

 You just validated the container images in your k8s cluster!

 ### Uninstall Ratify

-Notes: Helm does NOT support upgrading CRDs, so uninstalling Ratify will require you to delete the CRDs manually.
-Otherwise, you might fail to install CRDs of newer versions when installing Ratify.
+> Note: Helm does NOT support upgrading CRDs, so uninstalling Ratify will require you to delete the CRDs manually.
+Otherwise, you might fail to install CRDs of newer versions when installing Ratify

 ```bash
 kubectl delete -f https://deislabs.github.io/ratify/library/default/template.yaml
 kubectl delete -f https://deislabs.github.io/ratify/library/default/samples/constraint.yaml